Peach Grilled CheeseJump to Recipe

-I was really itchin’ for a grilled cheese over the weekend but after my last sort of failed grilled cheese, I needed inspiration from others.
+I was really itchin’ for a grilled cheese when I first came up with this sandwich, especially after my sort of failed grilled cheese, I needed inspiration from others.
 So I sent out a Tweet and figured I’d get some delicious ideas from the Tweople.
 I got some really great suggestions!

 Here’s a few of the suggested ideas: